 More as a hobby than as a professional need, I tend to watch the evolution of IBM System Z "Mainframe" products closely ever since my introduction in the world of IBM's ultra-high-available systems.
 OpenVMS and its clusters are also part of a hobby project of mine.
 There's something strangely fascinating about special-purpose niche operating systems...

-I was born °1981 (you do the math) in a small town in Belgium, grew up and went to school there.
-Got married, got a kid, got divorced again.
+I was born °1981 (you do the math) in a small town in Belgium and am living in a slightly less small town a bit further now.